spaceinventor/csh_example/README.md

 # Test

 The `init/zmq.csh` file initializes CSP, adds ZMQ device and loads the three example addins.
 Observe that `zmqproxy` must be running.

+Run `csh -i init/zmq.csh` and observe that the three addins are loaded.

+The additional output when loading CSP is output by the libmain function for testing purposes.

 ## Verification